 In collaboration with your sponsor, you will identify and define a problem or issue, develop an approach that taps the learning and leadership skills you gain from the Fellows Program, and produce actionable results.
-Your coach (should you request one), the executive-in-residence, and a Baldrige staff member will serve as advisers during the project.
+The executive-in-residence and a Baldrige staff member will serve as advisers during the project.